ringring-io/ringring-ios/README.md

 Make sure to **always open the Xcode workspace** instead of the project file when building your project:

     $ open ringring.xcworkspace

+Open Xcode and make sure "Build Active Architecture Only" is set to "No" in the build settings of both the "Pods" and "ringring" project.

 Press "Run" in Xcode.